Getting Started with SoundQ

 - Open the downloaded .pkg (macOS) or .exe (Windows) file and follow the on-screen instructions to complete the installation

-- (Optional) If you are a Reaper user, be sure to select the SoundQ Reaper Extension when prompted
+- (Optional) If you are a Reaper or Adobe Premiere user, make sure the corresponding SoundQ Extension is selected when prompted

 Sign Up/Sign In